-Unlike receiving a package here in the US, receiving a package at your program site is usually expensive and can be complicated.
+Unlike receiving a package here in the US, receiving a package at your program site is usually expensive and problematic.
 Customs agents must inspect all packages and you, as the recipient, are responsible for duty and storage fees.
 In addition, there are cases of items being lost in the mail or taking so long to reach the recipient that the recipient is nearly back in the US by the time the items are received.
 For these reasons, sending packages should be done only for emergency situations.
 Additionally, sending valuables is highly discouraged.

-For this program, DHL and FedEx services are available in country.
+For this program, DHL services are available in country.
 Despite cheaper prices, reliance on the US Postal Service is not advised due to delays and unreliability.
 When given the option, it's always a good idea to send packages certified and with a tracking number that allows the sender to track the package.

 Mail is very expensive, unpredictable, and slow.
 You are strongly discouraged from having packages or letters sent to you in Iceland.
-If you must have letters or packages sent, they must arrive between a set date window, please email your admission counselor for the exact dates that mail should arrive for you in Iceland.
+The program moves from city to city quite frequently and you could miss your letters or packages.